 Norman surnames are characterized by a multitude of spelling variations.
 The frequent changes in surnames are largely due to the fact that the Old and Middle English languages lacked definite spelling rules.
 The introduction of Norman French to England, as well as the official court languages of Latin and French, also had pronounced influences on the spelling of surnames.
 Since medieval scribes and church officials recorded names as they sounded, rather than adhering to any specific spelling rules, it was common to find the same individual referred to with different spellings.
 The name has been spelled Grimley, Grimly, Grimleigh, Grimlie, Grymley and many more.

 This web page shows only a small excerpt of our Grimsley research.
-Another 208 words(15 lines of text) are included under the topic Early Grimsley History in all our PDF Extended History products.
+Another 155 words(11 lines of text) covering the years 189 and are included under the topic Early Grimsley History in all our PDF Extended History products.

 More information is included under the topic Early Grimsley Notables in all our PDF Extended History products.

 Some of the Grimsley family moved to Ireland, but this topic is not covered in this excerpt.
-Another 161 words(12 lines of text) about their life in Ireland is included in all our PDF Extended History products.
+Another 103 words(7 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 Many English families emigrated to North American colonies in order to escape the political chaos in Britain at this time.
 Unfortunately, many English families made the trip to the New World under extremely harsh conditions.
 Overcrowding on the ships caused the majority of the immigrants to arrive diseased, famished, and destitute from the long journey across the stormy Atlantic.
 Despite these hardships, many of the families prospered and went on to make invaluable contributions to the development of the cultures of the United States and Canada.
 Early North American immigration records have revealed a number of people bearing the name Grimsley or a variant listed above:

-Grimsley Settlers in the United States in the 20th Century
+Grimsley Settlers in United States in the 20th Century

 The Grimsley Family Crest was acquired from the Houseofnames.com archives.
 The Grimsley Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.